sted9000/blog/_posts/2019-01-14-Into-The Magic-Shop.md

 One sentence review: A fast and inspiring introduction to a secular spiritual life told through a personal narrative with many messages to take away.

 My thoughts: I really enjoyed it (thanks Aunt Kim).
 It was the perfect book to read while taking care of your old stubborn, angry, dying grandfather.
-The author uses minimal woo-woo to when telling his journey which I appreciated.
-And if I ever have half as much to write about and can do it half as well as he did I will be thrilled.
+The author uses minimal woo-woo when telling his journey, which I appreciated.
+If I ever have half as much to write about and can do it half as well as he did I will be thrilled.

 Quotes and Ideas: